-Procedure: To apply for an incomplete grade the student must: (1) submit an Application for Incomplete Course Grade form signed by the course professor to their Academic Advisor with a proposed timeline for course completion and (2) complete the stated requirements within the agreed on time period that begins the last day of class attendance.
+Procedure: To apply for an incomplete grade the student must: (1) have already completed 66% (2/3rds) of class assignments to be eligible for an extension (2) submit an Application for Incomplete Course Grade form signed by the course professor who will submit it to the Registrar's Office (3) complete the stated requirements within the agreed upon time period of 14 days beginning the day after the final due date of class.
 The form can be found on the resources tab of the WC website or requested from instructors.
 If the "I" grade is not cleared within the specified time limit, the "I" grade will automatically change to an "F" grade.